Why choose EMDR intensives?

 By learning tools and using technology to track heart rate variability with the goal of building more heart coherence, many health benefits occur.
 In a coherent state, there is greater emotional stability, improved mental clarity, and, overall, the body and brain work, feel, and perform better.

 EMDR intensives are an investment in yourself, your health, and your overall well-being.
 EMDR has long been recognized as a safe and effective evidence-based treatment.
-An EMDR intensive is a series of EMDR intensives integrated into a more condensed timeframe, which can be more cost-effective when considering the time investment and cost of weekly therapy.
+An EMDR intensive is a series of EMDR sessions integrated into a more condensed time frame, which can be more cost-effective when considering the time investment and cost of weekly therapy.

 That will often be helpful support, and I am happy to collaborate with your current providers once I have proper documentation to enable communication.
 EMDR treatment and intensives can be a great adjunct to the therapy you are already receiving, and it is standard practice in the field to refer out to providers for specialized treatment.

-Fill out the contact form on my website, and we will schedule a free 15-30-minute phone consultation.
+- Fill out the contact form on my website, and we will schedule a free 15–30-minute phone or video consultation.
 You can be located anywhere in the world for this call.
-This call will help you access your goals for treatment, current strengths, and support, and discern whether an intensive is right for you.
-Next, we will work together to create a treatment plan that works with your needs and determine the length of time needed for the intensive.
+This consultation helps assess your treatment goals, current strengths and supports, and whether an EMDR Intensive may be the right fit for you.

 If you need to cancel or reschedule a standard EMDR therapy session, please provide 48 hours’ notice to avoid the full session fee.
 Half-day and full-day EMDR Intensive sessions require 2 weeks’ notice (10 business days) for cancellations or rescheduling to avoid losing the deposit, minus a $150 administrative fee.